marcos-sem-s/datacamp-exercises/Introduction to SQL/README.md

+# Introduction to SQL
+Much of the world's raw data—from electronic medical records to customer transactions—is stored in relational databases, and the ability to manipulate and retrieve this data is an increasingly sought-after skill.

+In this two-hour introduction to SQL, you'll learn the theory and practice of extracting and organizing data.
+You'll cover database best practices, SQL queries, and popular SQL variants like PostgreSQL and SQL Server.
+By the end of the course, you’ll have hands-on experience in SQL and the grounding to start applying it to your projects.

 ## Relational Databases
 Before writing any SQL queries, it’s important to understand the underlying data.
 In this chapter, we’ll discover the role of SQL in creating and querying relational databases.
 Using a database for a local library, we will explore database and table organization, data types and storage, and best practices for database construction.